 For our clients and guests

-- If you suspect you may have contracted COVID-19 within 14 days of being in sustained physical contact with any of our people, please let us know.
+- If you suspect you may have contracted COVID-19 within 10 days of meeting in person with any of our people, please let us know.
 We will do the same.
 We will encourage all our people to participate in the NHS Test and Trace programme to facilitate this early detection and communication.

 - We wish to do everything we can to support you during this time.
-To protect you and your people, we will meet with your virtually unless the service we provide must be done in person.
+To protect you and your people, our return to our offices and to your premises will be gradual.